 When the pet vaccine for FIV (Feline Immunodeficiency Virus) was announced in March 2002, it was met with enthusiasm from the medical community, not only for its potential value to cats but also for its potential to spur research on a vaccine against human AIDS.

 History of FIV and the FIV Vaccine

 The FIV virus was first isolated in cats in 1986 by immunologist Janet Yamamoto and Niels Pedersen.
 Yamamoto started working on a vaccine for FIV and later continued her work at the University of Florida, along with researchers at Fort Dodge Animal Health.
-Pedersen, who is the director of the Center for Companion Animal Health, is considered an expert in the field of retroviruses and immunologic disorders of small animals.
+Pedersen, who was the director of the Center for Companion Animal Health, is considered an expert in the field of retroviruses and immunologic disorders of small animals.
 He has attributed the approval of the FIV vaccine to Dr. Yamamoto, for her decade-long devotion to the project.

 Shortly after the announcement of FDA approval for the FIV vaccine, as more information came forth, emails began circulating among cat rescue groups because of one fatal flaw: all current methods of testing for the FIV virus will show a "positive" for cats vaccinated with the FIV vaccine.
-What this means for owners is dangerous in its implications.
-If we vaccinate our cats against FIV and one of them is lost or simply gets picked up by an animal control officer, it will likely be destroyed as an FIV-positive cat.
+What this means for owners and vaccinated cats could be dangerous in its implications.
+If a vaccinated cat is lost or simply gets picked up by an animal control officer, it could be euthanized as an FIV-positive cat.

 There is simply no way of knowing which "positive" cat is truly infected and which cat has simply been vaccinated against FIV.
-It is no wonder that the reception of this vaccine has been less than enthusiastic among the greater community of cat lovers, particularly in the U.S. where FIV strikes only 2 percent of the cats "at risk."
+It is no wonder that the reception of this vaccine was less than enthusiastic among the greater community of cat lovers, particularly in the U.S. where FIV strikes only 2 percent of the cats "at risk."

-In response to numerous inquiries from veterinarians and rescue groups, the American Association of Feline Practitioners (AAFP) has issued an FIV Vaccine Brief, but they did not offer concrete recommendations.
+In response to numerous inquiries from veterinarians and rescue groups, the American Association of Feline Practitioners (AAFP) issued an FIV Vaccine Brief, but they did not offer concrete recommendations.

 Other Causes for Concern